 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-This report from the National Asthma Education and Prevention Program (NAEPP) contains comprehensive guidelines for the diagnosis and management of asthma.
+Contains comprehensive guidelines for the diagnosis and management of asthma.
 The guidelines emphasize the importance of asthma control and introduce new approaches for monitoring asthma.
-The guidelines are available from the National Heart, Lung and Blood Institute here.

 (Used with permission of the New York State Dept. of Health Asthma Program)